LeastAuthority/leastauthority.com/README.rst

 1. Deploy the correct ec2 image.
 2. Checkout the website repository into the correct place.
    The repo is at ``leastauthority.com:/home/website/leastauthority.com`` By default /home/website is the parent repo.
-This directory contains
+This directory contains:

    * leastauthority.com/:  The parent directory of the server code
    * signup.furl:   The furl for the flappserver signup service
    * lae_site_config.json: Contains the available product info.
    * lae_automation_config.json:  Contains product secrets, credential paths.
 3. Install the correct dependencies.

    * foolscap:  for the flappserver
    * jinja2:    handles webserver templates
 4. Set up the correct website user account.

    * 'website'